 - 5.2.1 One of the tasks of the site visit was aimed to identify any designated heritage assets within the wider context of the PDA in accordance with The Setting of Heritage Assets English Heritage Guidance (English Heritage 2011). - 5.2.2 This guidance states that "setting embraces all of the surroundings (land, sea, structures, features and skyline) from which the heritage asset can be experienced or that can be experienced from or with the asset" (The Setting of Heritage Assets, English Heritage 2011). - 5.2.3 The PDA itself does not contain any heritage assets.
-There are a number of designated heritage assets within the assessment area including that of the Grade II Hardacre House adjacent to the PDA.
-The PDA also lies adjacent to the Preston Village Conservation Area (Fig. 23).
+There are a number of designated heritage assets within the assessment area including that of the Grade II Half Moon and Seven Stars public house (1025877) believed to be early 18th century and altered mid C19.
+The PDA also lies adjacent to the north eastern corner of the Preston Village Conservation Area (Fig. 23).
 The Conservation Area is focussed on the village centre and linear settlement.
 No appraisal has been completed by the Council but given the scheduled monuments and the large number of historical buildings in the village, the Conservation Area clearly recognises the historic character and aesthetic significance of the area.
 The built designated assets and Conservation Area are subject to a separate heritage statement.